SAP-samples/teched2023-AD266/exercises/ex4/README.md

                 + "Also, we created an entry in your 'Learning and Growth' section in SAP SuccessFactors to reflect your efforts.");
    ```

-## Exercise 4.5 - Run your application locally
+## 4.6 - Run your application locally

 1. You need to first define a destination for the SuccessFactors remote service(if not already created).